rabbitmq/rabbitmq-tutorials/python/tutorial-two.md

-In the first part of this tutorial we've learned how to send messages to and receive from a named queue.
-In this part we'll create a _Task Queue_ to distribute time-consuming work across multiple workers.
+In the [first part of this tutorial](http://github.com/rabbitmq/rabbitmq-tutorials/blob/master/python/tutorial-one.md) we've learned how to send and receive messages from a named queue.
+In this part we'll create a _Task Queue_ that will be used to distribute time-consuming work across multiple workers.

 The main idea behind Task Queues (aka: _Work Queues_) is to avoid doing resource intensive tasks immediately.
-Instead, we encapsulate the task in a message and put it on to the queue.
-A worker process will pop the task and eventually execute the job.
+Instead we schedule a task to be done later on.
+We encapsulate a _task_ as a message and save it to the queue.
+A worker process running in a background will pop the tasks and eventually execute the job.

 This concept is especially useful in web applications where it's impossible to handle a complex task during a short http request